ioBroker/ioBroker.iot/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 - (@GermanBluefox) Added possibility to group devices by type in GUI
+- (@GermanBluefox) Allowed to select any type in Alexe V3

 ### 5.0.6 (2025-11-01)
 - (@GermanBluefox) Added logs to detect the issues with detection